Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 The application process for a work permit typically involves the employer initiating the process by submitting a job offer and supporting documentation to the authorities.

-Once approved, you can now apply for a work visa at the Spanish consulate or embassy in their home country.
-Work permits in Spain are usually valid for a specific duration, after which they may be renewed or extended if the employment relationship continues.
+Once approved, applicants may apply for a work visa at the Spanish consulate or embassy in their home country.
+Work permits in Spain are generally issued for a specific duration and may be renewed or extended if the employment relationship continues.

 Transportation: Getting Around Spain